 When it comes to choosing the right sized crate for your dog, their general size as defined by their height, weight, and length should be the deciding factors.
 But there are also other considerations that you will need to keep in mind at all times.

 For example, it’s a good idea to choose a crate that not only houses them comfortably but also gives them plenty of room to eat, sleep, play, and relax in.
 This way, the crate will be a comfy environment that you can even store in your home for them to snooze or find privacy in when required.
+Check out some dog crate furniture and end tables to suit any interior home style.

 The roomier and more comfy you make their crate, the more likely they will take to it as their private “puppy cave” for relaxation.
 This will make them much more amenable to quickly getting inside when it’s time to make that long journey.